 She totally captures the flow of creative inspiration, when the experience of viewing art triggers connections and memories, and opens up new artistic possibilities.
 This is one of the reasons we talked about camping out in the Seattle Art Museum lobby for a week when we were building Haiku Deck.
 Although we never actually did that (well, not yet, anyway), we are reminded daily how being surrounded by creativity makes us feel more creative.
 As Kevin puts it, “When I’m putting a deck together and I’m scrolling through all these amazing photos, it inspires me to make my presentation even more amazing.”

 What inspires your creativity?
 Leave us a comment and let us know.

-Plug your iPad into your laptop or desktop computer via the standard USB cable that it came with
+Plug your iPad into your computer via the standard USB cable that it came with.

 Click the apps tab near top/center of iTunes.

 Scroll down to the File sharing section (below where you see “sync apps”) .